 National security threat: it’s the crumbling economy!
 Largely because we’ve lost the ability to produce much of anything the world needs, made where it counts the most: in America’s cities and towns.

 What fuel can the the whole country manufacture in their own cities and towns?
 What can Utah, Arizona, New York, Texas, Florida, Mississippi, and every other state in the union make in massive volumes, profitably?
+What clean fuel can refiners, coal companies and natural gas interests produce from their waste carbons and fossil feedstocks?
 There’s only one credible choice.
 Higher mixed alcohol fuel.
 It’s a better renewable fuel, made profitably, almost anywhere, from almost anything.

 The diffusion of social responsibility for liquid energy has gone on long enough.
 It’s your problem, and it’s your opportunity, America.